US envoy visits aid site in Gaza run by Israeli-backed group that has been heavily criticized

 Israel’s military said police were investigating the incident.
 They said security forces found Hebrew graffiti and a burnt vehicle at the scene but had not detained any suspects.

 There has been a rise in settler attacks, as well as Palestinian militant attacks on Israelis and large-scale Israeli military operations in the occupied West Bank since Hamas' Oct.
-7, 2023, attack out of Gaza triggered the war there.
+7, 2023 attack on Israel out of Gaza that triggered the Israel-Hamas war.

 Hamas-led militants killed around 1,200 people, mostly civilians, that day and abducted 251 others.
 They still hold 50 hostages, including around 20 believed to be alive.
 Most of the others have been released in ceasefires or other deals.

-Israel’s retaliatory offensive has killed more than 60,000 Palestinians, according to Gaza’s Health Ministry.
-Its count doesn’t distinguish between militants and civilians.
-The ministry operates under the Hamas government.
+Israel’s retaliatory offensive has killed more than 60,000 Palestinians, according to Gaza’s Health Ministry, which doesn’t distinguish between militants and civilians and operates under the Hamas government.
 The U.N. and other international organizations see it as the most reliable source of data on casualties.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war